 Leon Gaumond, Town Administrator of Sturbridge, was selected to be Weston's new Town Manager from an initial field of 43 applicants.

 Sean Hendricks, appointed as Millbury's Town Manager in October 2020, received highly positive comments from the Board of Selectmen during his six-month performance evaluation.
 One Board member noted that Hendricks was immediately "thrown into a lot of fires" and successfully extinguished them.

 Community Paradigm Associates' search for Leicester's next Town Administrator ended successfully with the hiring of David Genereux, who has more than 25 years of experience in the municipal sector.

 Leon Goodwin, an attorney who was previously town manager in Salem, N.H., and was a foreign service officer in the U.S. State Department for the past two years, was unanimously appointed by the Dedham Board of Selectmen to be the community's next Town Manager.
 Goodwin is slated to start work in Dedham on November 1st.

 Bernard Lynch speaks in Lowell at the Homecoming 2012: Honoring Achievements in Ending Chronic Homelessness event.

 As a guest on the Comcast Newsmakers program, Bernard Lynch discusses the importance of diversity in government and communities.

 Bernard Lynch (third from right) serves on a panel with former Worcester City Manager Michael O’Brien (center) and former Chelsea City Manager and current Massachusetts Secretary of Housing and Economic Development Jay Ash (far right) discussing the benefits of the City Manager form of government at The Research Bureau’s 29th Annual Meeting held in Worcester.

-Copyright © Community Paradigm Associates, LLC, One Saddleback, Plymouth, MA 02360.
+Copyright © Community Paradigm Associates, LLC, Plymouth, MA 02360.
 All rights reserved.